Sixth Man Marketing Open Gym

 12/16/11 – Conversion, Conversion, Conversion (How to make them click!)

-These open gym session are meant to be part training, part analysis of your website, and a whole lotta fun talking shop about your online marketing strategies.
+These open gym session are meant to be part training, part analysis of your websites or campaigns, and a whole lotta fun talking shop about your website and online strategies.
 They are going to be very interactive sessions with a ton of real-world advice.
 We’ll provide some light snacks and drinks as well.

 Who’s got next?